• Recipe Index

 Low carb egg muffins for breakfast—umami flavor recipe.

 Ever wonder what to do with canned or jarred anchovy fillets in olive oil?
-I often use them to start the base of a good pasta sauce or add rich umami flavors to a good beef stew.
+I often use them to start the base of a good pasta sauce, make a buttery Anchovy Bruschetta Spread, or add rich umami flavors to a hearty Instant Pot Beef Stew.

 Just like a bouillon cube, a tin of salty anchovies in over-the-top soaked olive oil can add a beautiful depth of savory undertones.

-In this egg recipe, these little canned fish fillets will almost disappear but leave a boost of rich deliciousness that you can't get unless you use anchovies as your secret ingredient.
+In this egg recipe, these little canned fillets almost disappear but leave behind a rich, savory flavor you can’t get unless you use anchovies as your secret ingredient—think umami depth reminiscent of classic Italian dishes like Parmesan cheese and truffles.

 The result?
-Egg muffins with a super silky texture and sweet and savory flavors.
+Egg muffins with a super silky texture and sweet-and-savory flavors.
+Let’s make these delicious mini frittatas!

 Jump to: